Walking Tour to the Red Fort of Delhi

 See, you had to be told whether an English castle belonged to a noble or a king.
 But merely laying eyes on a Mughal one, and you know.

-The entry fee was more substantial than any of the Lucknow monuments, reflecting its status as a UNESCO Heritage Site.
+The entry fee to the Red Fort was more substantial than any of the Lucknow monuments, reflecting its status as a UNESCO Heritage Site.

 - Foreigner: 500 rupees